HemaxiN/DL_ECG_Classification/README.md

 # DL_ECG_Classification

-Practical project to explore a multimodal deep learning approach for ECG classification.
+Practical project to compare how different methods for ECG signal representation perform in ECG classification; and to explore a multimodal DL approach to fuse the two models, leveraging the different structures of signal representations.

 # Dataset